 - Mosquito repellent

 - Deet is often found in mosquito/bug repellent.
-Unfortunately there isn’t enough to take care of the problem long term.
+Unfortunately, there isn’t enough to take care of the problem long-term.
 It is a temporary fix.

 - Bug zappers are found just about everywhere

-- Bug zappers are a one at a time type of device.
+- Bug zappers are a one-at-a-time type of device.
 You will still get bitten.
 Though it may be lessened, you will still wake up with itchy bumps on your arms.

-- Mosquito repelling plants
+- Mosquito-repelling plants

 - There are so many plants that ward off the pesky bugs.
-Many of which you can find at home depot.
-But plants still attract other bugs, and cause secondary problems.
+Many of which you can find at Home Depot.
+But plants still attract other bugs and cause secondary problems.

 - Citronella candles are great.
 But the scent and smoke can only go so far.